deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 *  By chip: 1.3.6.1.4.1.3704.3.1 (`111(h'06092b060104019c780301')`)
 *  By CSP: 1.3.6.1.4.1.3704.3.2 (`111(h'06092b060104019c780302')`)

-The `&(model: 2)` field of the `class-map` is specific to the product name of the chip as determined by the family/model (not stepping) value.
-The text for `model` MUST be the `product_name` specified in the [VCEK] specification, e.g., "Milan" or "Genoa".
+The `model` field MUST NOT be present in the `environment-map`, as it is error-prone to determine for VERSION 2, and redundant with fields added in VERSION 3.

 The rest of the `class-map` MUST remain empty, since `class` is compared for deterministic CBOR binary encoding equality.